cbonoz/lisk24/README.md

 ### Technologies used

-**Sign Protocol**: Utilized for generating and verifying signatures to ensure the authenticity and integrity of attestations without revealing sensitive information.
-When balance verifications are completed, a hosted attestation is created alongside the verification process.
-Several different APIs were used.
-From the about page, a schema ID can be created; every verification gets a new schema emitted in the form of an attestation.
-Completed attestations can be reviewed by the owner and the recipient after the fund verification is completed on the sign protocol explorer.

-<a href="https://scan.sign.global/attestation/SPA_rJCPlP1-ZaL_LirRGFlb8" target="_blank">Example attestation for a proof of funds request</a>

-The attestation is created at time of fund verification and contains a hash of the user's signature.
-Every fund verification requires a successful attestation be created and this is currently created via the off chain sdk (Airweave).

 **Filecoin**: Used for secure file storage for additional material related to the fund request.
 When the other party visits the authenticated balance verification link, he or she can access the uploaded material related to the purpose of the upload.
 This is also secured with saturn and uses lighthouse web3 sdk underneath for both upload and download based on the cid.
 Created cids are saved to the smart contracts and are retrieved when the verification page is accessed.
 The cid is only revealed to the authorized parties (owner and recipient) for each smart contract / transaction.

 <a href="https://gateway.lighthouse.storage/ipfs/QmeSUzMZSmUnj56WkriWwHjWqtJyarFX41EkPdscrQusuy">Example uploaded document</a>